Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 - Talk to your previous managers that managed your projects about PMP exam, share your PMP application with them for the eventuality of PMI contacting them.

-- Keep the 35hr contact education certification ready, keep your educational qualification certs ready.
+- Keep the 35hr contact education certification-ready, keep your educational qualification certs ready.
 Here’s what PMI expects for an audit.

-While the truth is that no one knows for sure the exact parameters required for passing, and the fact that PMI does not officially state how grading is done, I personally have seen cases where people passed PMP exam with one BP score.
+While the truth is that no one knows for sure the exact parameters required for passing, and the fact that PMI does not officially state how grading is done, I personally have seen cases where people passed the PMP exam with one BP score.

 PMP myth #14: You need to choose the correct answer

 No, choose the BEST answer.
-You’ll get options that are partially correct, or correct under certain conditions, but choose only the BEST answer for the given scenario in the question.
+You’ll get options that are partially correct, or correct under certain conditions but choose only the BEST answer for the given scenario in the question.

 One of the reasons that make PMP ‘hard’ is the fact that PMI includes partially correct answers.
 This means that based on the amount of preparation a candidate has undergone a different option looks like the right answer.